-Once you’ve created your Risk Manager account, you’ll need to point it at one of your AWS accounts in order to scan it.
+Once you’ve created your Fugue account, you’ll need to point it at one of your AWS accounts in order to scan it.
 There are full instructions for setup here.
-For this use case, Risk Manager only requires read-only access.
+For this use case, Fugue only requires read-only access.

 The first thing we want to do is select one or more policy frameworks that we want to validate our AWS environment against.
-Currently, Risk Manager provides validations for HIPAA, GDPR, NIST 800-53 rev. 4, and the AWS CIS Benchmarks.
+Currently, Fugue provides validations for HIPAA, GDPR, NIST 800-53 rev. 4, and the AWS CIS Benchmarks.

 Now you’re ready to scan your environment, which produces a report like this: